MarNic11/Formula-Formatter/README.md

 # Formula-Formatter
 LWC for format formula

-This LWC does not work with mixed formulas, for example: condition1 && NOT(condition2)
+This LWC does not work with mixed formulas, except for NOT value.

 Example for formula :